Lesson video

 Let's look at our next task for today.

-I'd like you to explain why Martin Luther considered the following points to be problems within the Roman Catholic Church that needed solving.
+I'd like to why Martin Luther considered the following points to be problems within the Roman Catholic Church that needed solving.

-I've got some sentence starters that I'd like you to copy out and completes.
+And I've got some sentence starters that I'd like you to copy out and complete.

-So firstly, the Bible and church services were both in Latin, and Luther thought it was a problem because.
+So firstly, the Bible and church services were both in Latin and Luther thought it's a problem because.

 Secondly, indulgences were being sold.